locana-co/PGRestAPI/README.md

 Node.js REST API for PostgreSQL Spatial Tables.

+An introduction to PGRestAPI can be found [here](https://github.com/spatialdev/PGRestAPI/blob/master/docs/Intro_PGRestAPI.pdf)

 A few key uses for PGRestAPI:

 * Create [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec) on the fly from PostGIS or shapefiles.  [_more..._](docs/VectorTiles.md)